 Monday – Sunday

-The new event in the SOLO exhibition series, devoted to great artists of the twentieth and twenty-first century, is, for the first time, the fruit of a collaboration between the Museo Novecento and the University of Florence’s department of history, archaeology, geography, art and performance (SAGAS).
-Stefania Delia Previti and Rebecca Ricci, two young students on the master’s degree in the history of contemporary art, have worked with the museum staff to plan a monographic exhibition of the work of Mario Mafai ( Rome 1902–1965).
-This is part of the Dall’ Aula al Museo (‘From Lecture Hall to Museum’) project that got under way last year in collaboration with Professor Giorgio Bacci, which is designed to bring the world of academic research closer to that of museum training and of outreach to the general public.
+For the first time, the new appointment of the SOLO exhibition cycle, dedicated to the great artists of the twentieth and twenty-first centuries, is the result of a collaboration between the Museo Novecento and the SAGAS Department of the University of Florence.
+Two students of the master’s course in History of Contemporary Art, Stefania Delia Previti and Rebecca Ricci, worked with the museum staff and curated, together with the director of the Novecento Museum Sergio Risaliti and Stefania Rispoli, a monographic exhibition dedicated to Mario Mafai ( Rome 1902-1956).
+The exhibition is part of the Dall’ Aula al Museo project, launched last year together with prof. Giorgio Bacci, designed to bring the academic research sector closer to that of museum education and dissemination to the general public.

 The exhibition offers a selection of works from the permanent collection of the museum that tells the central decades of the Roman painter’s career at the turn of the Second World War, underlining the link with Rome, his hometown, the recurrence of some subjects dear to him, the association with other artists and the political and social commitment in such difficult years for Italy and Europe under the Nazi-Fascist dictatorship.

 Together with painters such as Renato Guttuso, Renato Birolli, Scipione and Corrado Cagli, Mafai represents one of the spearheads of the Alberto Della Ragione Collection.
 The twenty works in the collection testify to the intense relationship of esteem and friendship that bound the artist to Della Ragione and are a sign of the latter’s interest, an enlightened collector, for an art attentive to life but allied with emotions, close to real existence but also to dreams.